jadenyue/NBA_Surrender_Analysis/README.md

 Ham and Pitino differ by ≈8.5x in their hazard ratio.
 So in theory, if these two coaches were in the same situation: same score, same clock, same time since the game stopped being competitive, Ham is roughly 8.5 times more likely than Pitino to surrender in the next thirty seconds.

-The full ranking of all 109 coaches can be found in XXX
+The full ranking of all 109 coaches and the Python file used to compute the coach statistics can be found in XXX